ossia/score-docs/docs/references/processes.md

 ---
 layout: default
-title: Protocols
+title: Processes
-nav_order: 2
+nav_order: 1
+has_children: true

 parent: References
-has_children: true

 permalink: /docs/references/processes
 ---

-# Available protocols
+# Available processes

 score embeds various protocols to make the communication possible with the various pieces of software or hardware involved in your project.